jurrutiag/PokemonTCG/README.md

 6. Electric
 ```

-And they are put toghether in an EnergySet object that contains the count of each energy type and has methods for adding or removing energies or EnergySets and comparing EnergySets.
+And they are put toghether in an EnergySet object that contains the count of each energy type and has methods for adding or removing Energies or EnergySets and comparing EnergySets.
 EnergySets and Energies both extend from IEnergy an interface created so that EnergySets and Energies could interact easier.

 Each trainer has an opponent and is able to cast an ability in the ability set of his Pokemon.
 The abilities on any Pokemon are for now only attacks, they were implemented as an interface that inherits from the Ability interface.
 Each attack has an energy cost in the form of EnergySet, a description, a damage and a name, so with the attacks a trainer can deal damage to the active Pokemon of the opponent.

-Each Pokemon has a type, and each type has a resistance and a weakness, so if the trainer decides to attack his opponent, the damage dealt to the active Pokemon of the opponent will depend on it's type resistance and weakness.
-The type table showing the resistances and weakness is the following one:
+Each Pokemon has a type, and each type has a resistance and a weakness, so if the trainer decides to attack his opponent, the damage dealt to the active Pokemon of the opponent will depend on it's type resistance and weakness, if the Pokemon that receives the attack is resistant to the attacking pokemon's type, then it receives 30 points less damage than the actual attack damage.
+If the Pokemon that receives the attack is weak to the attacking Pokemon's type, then it receives twice the actual attack damage.
+The type table showing the resistances and weaknesses is the following one:

 | Type | Weakness | Resistance |
 | ---- |:--------:| ----------:|